UannaFF/BeerHunter/README.md

 	LINUX: from the top BeerHunter directory, run ./replicaset_configuration/linux/confscript.bash
 	OSX: from the top BeerHunter directory, run ./replicaset_configuration/osx/confscript.bash

+	After:

+	run mongo localhost/beerhunterDS:27017 ./db-script.js

+	in a new terminal to configure the replicaset and add elements to the database

 	After doing that, there'll be three terminals, each of them will be running an instance of the replica set.

 	The default ports are 27017, 27018, 27019.